gwastro/pycbc/docs/install.rst

 .. note::

-    Make sure you have run the commands in the section :ref:`Installing PyCBC in a virtual environment` above to install unittest2 before installing PyCBC.
+    Make sure you have run the commands in the section :ref:`Installing lalsuite into a virtual environment` above to install unittest2 before installing PyCBC.

 To install a release of the code, determine the tag of the release that you want to install from the `list of PyCBC tags <https://github.com/ligo-cbc/pycbc/tags>`_.
 This example installs the v1.1.0 release.
 If you want to install a different release, change the command below accordingly: